JTCyberTech/Cybersecurity-Home-Labs/Guided-Labs/Ethical Hacking/Pavel Hrabec/Azure Sentinel SIEM Project/Readme.md

 3. Explore Cloud SIEM: Sentinel

-4. Enable AI in Cloud SIEM: Sentinel

-5. Create Watchlist to Detect Threats
+4. Create Watchlist to Detect Threats

-6. Create Detection Rule for Threats
+5. Create Detection Rule for Threats

-7. Create User Account in Azure for SIEM Investigation
+6. Create User Account in Azure for SIEM Investigation

-8. Infiltrate User Account to Generate Incidents in SIEM
+7. Infiltrate User Account to Generate Incidents in SIEM

-9. Explore Created Incidents in SIEM
+8. Explore Created Incidents in SIEM

-10. Investigate Incident in SIEM
+9. Investigate Incident in SIEM

-11. Remediate Incident in SIEM
+10. Remediate Incident in SIEM